pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_add.png"> </p>

-git is now telling us than we succesfully staged the file python_file.py and we can now commit it.
+git is now telling us than we successfully staged the file python_file.py and we can now commit it.
 We can add/stage multiple files and combined them all together in a single commit.
 Now git will track the changes inside the file.

-So if we modify the contents of the python_file.py and save it git status will yield:
+If we modify the contents of the python_file.py and save it, git status will yield:

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/modifie_file.png"> </p>

-Whenever we make changes we have to run git add again for these these files if we want to incorporate these changes in the commit.
+Whenever we make changes we have to run git add again for these files (if we want to incorporate these changes in the commit).

 # git commit (command)